 - Do you understand the effort required to pick up poop, clean cages, take care of illnesses, and train new behaviors?

 - Are you prepared for having another creature in your home permanently?
 If you rent, are pets permitted on your property by your landlord?

 - What kind of space do you have for a pet?

 - Will your preferred pet have enough space in your home when it reaches its adult size?
 Will there be enough room for it to exercise or play?

-- Do you have the money to expend on the full spectrum of pet needs, including food, cages, litter, cleaning supplies, toys, veterinary care and possibly more?
+- Do you have the money for the full spectrum of pet needs, including food, cages, litter, cleaning supplies, toys, veterinary care, and possibly more?

 - How will a pet affect your other relationships?

 - Do you accept that this pet will be part of your life for many years to come, even when your life circumstances may change?